Ten great reasons why you should visit South Africa

 Explore South Africa with Rovos Rail

-We have the pleasure in September 2017 to travel with Rovos Rail on its 2 day journey from Cape Town to Pretoria and to experience train travel from a bygone age.
-From the moment you arrive at the private Terminal at Cape Town to the moment you step off at the private station in Pretoria you are treated like royalty and nothing is too much trouble for the dedicated onboard team.
+We had the pleasure in September 2017 to travel with Rovos Rail on its 2 day journey from Cape Town to Pretoria and to experience train travel from a bygone age.
+From the moment you arrive at the private Terminal at Cape Town to the moment you step off at their principal station in Pretoria you are treated like royalty and nothing is too much trouble for the dedicated onboard team.
 This is rail travel as it used to be at a more leisurely pace and guests have time to make new friends and engage in conversation with each other and not a mobile phone.

 As well as the Cape Town-Pretoria route and the 14 day Shongololo Express Rovos Rail also operate the 9 and 10 day African Golf Safari and African Golf Collage taking some of the best golf courses in South Africa such as Fancourt , Pezula, Sun City, Leopards Creek and Champagne Sports Resort.